nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 _Figure 5: **ParserHandler** Class Diagram_

 #### Description
-The Parser component consist of 1 class called `ParserHandler`.
+The Parser component consist of one class called `ParserHandler`.
 The role of `ParserHandler` can be interpreted as a "manager" or "middle man" to parse the user input from the console into an `ArrayList<String>` format.